 Protecting Yourself from Employment Discrimination during Pregnancy

-Posted on behalf of The Bell Law Firm, PLLC on Oct 15, 2014 in Employment Law
+Posted on behalf of Stewart Bell, PLLC on Oct 15, 2014 in Employment Law

 If you live in West Virginia and are pregnant, two laws exist, a federal law and a state law, to protect you from discrimination and adverse employment action during your pregnancy.
 One law enacted to protect you is the West Virginia Pregnant Workers Fairness Act.
 It can be found at West Virginia Code § 5-11B-1, et seq.
 This law was only recently enacted.
 It was passed March 6, 2014 and became effective June 4, 2014.
 This law may protect you if you work for a company or individual that employs 12 or more workers for 20 or more calendar weeks out of the year.